Lake Hauroko

 Lake Hauroko is the deepest lake in New Zealand.
 The lake, which is 462 metres deep, is located in a mountain valley in Fiordland National Park.

-Name
+Etymology

 "Hauroko" translates from te reo Māori as "soughing of the wind" or "sounding wind".
 Prior to 1930, the lake was also called "Lake Hauroto".

 Geography

 Lake Hauroko is 462 m deep; sources range from calling it the 16th deepest lake in the world to the 23rd deepest.
 The S-shaped lake is 32 km long and has a surface area of 65 km2.
 The lake surface is about 155 m above sea level.

 One of the country's southernmost lakes, it is only 13 km from the southern coast of the South Island.
 It sits between the similarly-sized lakes Monowai and Poteriteri.
 According to the 1925 New Zealand Official Yearbook, it drains about 1800 ft3/sec via the 20 km-long Wairaurāhiri River into Foveaux Strait 10 kilometres to the west of Te Waewae Bay.

 The largest island in Lake Hauroko is Mary Island, named in 1883 after the wife of the government surveyor John Hay.
 A smaller island is adjacent to Teal Bay at the southern end of the lake.
 There are also a few other smaller islets and rocks in the lake.